 UNION PACIFIC FOUNDATION

 Union Pacific Foundation places a consistent emphasis on the arts through its directive to “improve and enrich the general quality of life in the community.”
-Dance makes up the foundation's smallest sliver of arts support, but it's still there.
+Dance makes up the foundation's smallest sliver of arts support, but grants do support performing arts centers and youth programs.

 UNITED STATES ARTISTS